mongodb-labs/pubsub/README.md

-MongoDB + Pub/Sub
+MongoDB + Pub/sub
 =================

 Welcome to [MongoDB](https://github.com/mongodb/mongo)!
-This is an implementation of publish/subscribe within MongoDB v2.6.3 using [ZeroMQ](http://zeromq.org), a MongoDB summer 2014 intern project by [Alex Grover](https://github.com/ajgrover) and [Esha Maharishi](https://github.com/EshaMaharishi).
+This is an implementation of publish/subscribe within MongoDB v2.6.3 using [ZeroMQ](http://zeromq.org).
+This is a MongoDB summer 2014 intern project by [Alex Grover](https://github.com/ajgrover) and [Esha Maharishi](https://github.com/EshaMaharishi).

 Note: this is a prototype and is _not_ production ready.

 Building
 --------

-See docs/building.md or navigate to www.mongodb.org and search for "Building".
+See docs/building.md or check out the [documentation](http://www.mongodb.org/about/contributors/tutorial/build-mongodb-from-source/).

 Drivers
 -------

 An example node.js driver is available [here](https://github.com/ajgrover/node-mongodb-pubsub).
-This driver provides access to all the server functionality implemented here, including filters and projections, and database event notifications.
+This driver provides access to all the server functionality implemented here, including filters, projections, and database event notifications.

 Motivation
 ----------